gardenappl/lbt/README.md

 ### Other systems

-Just download the `lbt` file and put it into your PATH.
+Grab the latest version of `lbt` on the [Releases page](https://gitlab.com/gardenappl/lbt/-/releases).
+Extract the `lbt` file and put it into your PATH.

 **Dependencies:**